JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 #### Non-default location of compile tasks' destinationDirectory

-If you use Gradle 7.3 and override the Kotlin/JVM `KotlinJvmCompile`/`KotlinCompile` task's `destinationDirectory` location, update your build script.
+If you override the Kotlin/JVM `KotlinJvmCompile`/`KotlinCompile` task's `destinationDirectory` location, update your build script.
 You need to explicitly add `sourceSets.main.kotlin.classesDirectories` to `sourceSets.main.outputs` in your JAR file: